josedv82/NBA_Schedule_XGBoost_Classifier/README.md

 # Influence of schedule related metrics on game outcomes in the NBA.

-A google colab notebook showcasing the workflow of a model to predict NBA game outcomes and winning probabilities based on schedule related data.
+A notebook showcasing the workflow of a model to predict NBA game outcomes and winning probabilities based on schedule related data.

 #### Goal:
-To understand the impact of schedule related metrics on game performance.
-This information could potentially be used by teams to optimize travel plans and manage different schedule indicators.
+More than prediction game outcomes, my goal was to understand the impact that different schedule related metrics may have on performance.
+This information could potentially be used by teams to optimize travel plans and manage different schedule indicators during the season.

 #### Data Source:
 * I built an R package ([{airball}](https://github.com/josedv82/airball)) to [scrape the data](https://github.com/josedv82/NBA_Predictive_Model/blob/main/Airball_Download.Rmd). {airball} provides various functions to extract schedule related metrics from public box score information.